dolthub/docs/content/architecture/storage-engine/commit-graph.md

 Commits have zero to many parents.
 The init commit has zero parents.
 A normal commit has one parent, representing the previous commit metadata and content.
 A merge commit, which we'll discuss later, has many parents.

 Parents allow for the history of branches to be computed by walking the branch from its `HEAD`.
 This is commonly called the commit log and generated using the `log` command.
+For instance, in our pictured example, using the `log` command on the `main` branch here would list commits `h512kl` and `t1ms3n`.

 ### Branches